 |

-Sometimes it is in the public road.
-You mustn't block the drains.
-You mustn't leave any for your neighbours to drive through and splash concrete on their car.
-It is an extra hour of work.
+Sometimes the boom pump or line pump hopper is emptied and washed out in the street.
+You mustn't block the drains and you mustn't leave any for your neighbours to drive through and splash concrete on their car.
+It is an extra hour of hard work moving nearly a tonne of concrete and a lot of dirty water.

 The standard 4" line pump weighs about 100kgs for the last 3m full of concrete.
 It is hard to bend to your will and heavy to drag around.